 1. The Reputation of the School

 The truth of NAC is I pretty much walked into it.
 I was already living on the same campus when I heard some negative stories.
-Many teachers will get jobs through recruiters and teaching websites like ESLBoards.com or TEFL.com.
+Many teachers will get jobs through recruiters and teaching websites like ESLBoards.com.
 Those are fine to find a job, but then what are you walking into?
 You know I’m all for adventure, but when you’ve signed a contract and have to live there for a year, things get sticky.

 My tip: Once you’ve been offered a contract from a school, try to search forums from that city to find out what outsiders or former insiders say about the school.
 Chances are, a foreigner or two has worked there or is currently working there.
 A very good place to start is an expat website, they usually have forums.
 I found a fairly negative comment about NAC on Wuxi Life.
 Oh shame, why didn’t I listen to my inner voice?

 2. The Location of the School